 - Scroll to the bottom to find Personal Information

 - Your ID number will be in bold toward the top of this page

-Roommates are assigned without regard to race, color, religion, creed, national origin, disability, military status, gender orientation, or sexual orientation.
+Roommates are assigned without regard to race, color, religion, creed, national origin, disability, military status, or sexual orientation.